antronerds/r2-tutorials/docs/TestRST.rst

 -  Adjust several parameters in the settings panel

 -  In R2, the samples are annotated with e.g. clinical data.
-Each group of annotated data is called a “Track” in R2.
+Each group of annotated data is called a ï¿½Trackï¿½ in R2.
 These tracks can be used to split the group gene expression levels per track.

-1. Use “single dataset” in field 1 and select the “Tumor Medulloblastoma PLoS One - Kool - 62 - MAS5.0 - u133p2” dataset in field 2.
+1. Use ï¿½single datasetï¿½ in field 1 and select the ï¿½Tumor Medulloblastoma
+   PLoS One - Kool - 62 - MAS5.0 - u133p2ï¿½ dataset in field 2.

-2. Choose “View multiple genes ” in field 3 and Click Next
+2. Choose ï¿½View multiple genes ï¿½ in field 3 and Click Next

 3. To illustrate the possibilities of the multiple gene view.
 Genes identified as classifiers for Medulloblastoma subtypes (Kool et al,